 No. Joining the TPN is voluntary.
 Individual content creators can always decide who to do business with depending on the type of project and their own risk management strategies.
 The TPN program demonstrates to content holders that a vendor facility takes content security seriously and ensures its protection.

 Will content owners still be conducting their own assessments?

 The TPN is expected to greatly reduce the number of content owner-initiated and funded assessments.
 Content owner assessments will continue on an “as-needed” basis.

-Both the MPAA and CDSA will cease their individual security auditing programs and focus exclusively on developing and managing the TPN program and TPN annual assessments.
+Both the MPA and CDSA will cease their individual security auditing programs and focus exclusively on developing and managing the TPN program and TPN annual assessments.
 Past audits or assessments will remain valid for the period originally indicated but will not be renewable within their individual programs.
 For both organizations, our primary focus is to provide a unified assessment program for our industry through the TPN.

 How does a vendor get their information published in the TPN directory?